oobanooba0/TFMG/README.md

 People who I never talked to but I'd like to thank anyway:

+Corlin and Xiroc - Platformer Mod

+NindyBun - Heat Powered production

+raiguard + K2 team - Krastorio 2

 Rseding91 - For various fourm posts that helped me out

-Corlin and Xiroc - Platformer Mod

 SafTheLamb + S6X - Cupric-asteroids

-raiguard + K2 team - Krastorio 2
+Z4NON - Electric Heating Tower

-One way or another, You have helped me in this project.
+One way or another, You have unwittingly helped me in this project.